josmar-crwdstffng/angular/aio/content/guide/structural-directives.md

 ### Testing the directive

-In this section, you'll update your application to test the `UnlessDirective`.
+In this section, you will update your application to test the `UnlessDirective`.

 1. Add a `condition` set to `false` in the `AppComponent`.